 Conclusion

 This proposal enables the creation of a system in which the existing 4:2:0 decoding process becomes the core component of a 4:4:4 decoder.
 Moreover, a subset of the decoded output can provide compatibility with existing 4:2:0 decoding systems.
 Since 4:2:0 is the most widely supported format in products, having an effective way of conveying 4:4:4 content through such decoders can provide the substantial benefit of enabling widespread near-term deployment of 4:4:4 capabilities.
-We thus request the addition of the four frame packing conent interpretation types (content_interpretation_type equal to 3, 4, 5 and 6).
+We thus request the addition of the four frame packing content interpretation types (content_interpretation_type equal to 3, 4, 5 and 6).

 References